Lauren Bon: Life and career

-Chronology of Actions
+Projects

 Metabolic Studio (2005-present)

 In 2005, Lauren Bon created Metabolic Studio.
 Derived from the Greek word for “change,” "metabolism” is the process that maintains life.
 In continuous cycles of creation and destruction, metabolism transforms nutrients into energy and form.
 The actions generated by Metabolic Studio are global in focus and reach: developing new tools for urban living and city planning; inventing novel social practices for political and environmental justice; and directing art practice to engage on the same scale as society’s capacity to destroy.
 Lauren Bon’s Metabolic Studio is a force for change, showing that another reality is possible and pointing the way new endeavors and practices in an age of economic and environmental scarcity.
 “ARTISTS NEED TO CREATE AT THE SAME SCALE THAT SOCIETY HAS THE CAPACITY TO DESTROY” proclaims a red neon sign on one wall of the Metabolic Studio in a warehouse on the edge of Chinatown in downtown Los Angeles.